vmware-archive/modernization-cookbook-template/content/recipes/rest-api-design-steps.md

 ### Monitoring & Alerting

-The following is a list of features that a Monitoring and Alerting solution would provide.
+The following is a list of possible features that a Monitoring and Alerting solution would provide.

 - Spikes in 4XX errors
 - 5XX error count exceed tolerable thresholds